 How we create impact at scale

-The organisation operates through chapters in 10 global cities which are run by independent partner organisations, facilitated by our HQ in Amsterdam.
-Together we have worked with 60.000 students and have trained over 600 educators who use the method in classrooms and workshops.
-The yearly Global Children’s Designathon, now in its 5th year, has 40 global cities participating on all continents and keeps growing.
+The organisation operates through a global network of regional partners and community organizations, facilitated by our HQ in Amsterdam.
+Together we have worked with more than 100.000 students and have trained over 600 educators who use the method in classrooms and workshops.
+To support our work and our network partners, teachers and facilitators, we have created a community platform.
+A dissemination point and a meeting point for the global Designathon community of teachers and educators.
+The annual Global Children’s Designathon, has 40+ global cities participating on all continents and keeps growing.
 We work with students of all backgrounds in all situations, from shanty towns in Africa to private schools in Europe.
 The method recognises that all children have something of value to contribute.
 Our beneficiaries are the students we impact, the educators who work with them and the organisations we work with.

-We believe this is just the beginning of this creative teaching movement, but it is definitely a great sign of the type of education experiences and mind-shifts that we wish to see in the classroom and beyond.
+We believe this is just the beginning of this creative teaching movement, but it is definitely a great sign of the type of educational experiences and mind shifts that we wish to see in the classroom and beyond.